Exploring Target Representations for Masked Autoencoders: MKD with Bootstrapped Teachers

-\paragraph{Relations with previous methods.} One group of works leverages \textbf{\textit{pre-trained teacher}} as in \cref{fig:pre-trainedteacher}, \ie, BEiT~\cite{beit}, MaskFeat~\cite{maskfeat}\footnote{The HOG feature adopted in MaskFeat is also pre-designed, so here we use \textit{pre-trained teacher} for simple description.}.
+\paragraph{Relations with previous methods.} One group of works leverages \textbf{\textit{pre-trained teacher}} as in \cref{fig:pre-trainedteacher}, \ie, BEiT~\cite{beit}.
 The teacher requires an extra stage of pre-training and is kept fixed with $m$ = 1.
 Ideally, pre-trained teachers bear additional knowledge which is prone to be more semantic meaningful, prompting student's learning.
-Nonetheless, the pre-training of these teachers entail a completely different computation pipeline~\cite{maskfeat} and often additional data~\cite{wei2022mvp}, complicating its practical use.
+Nonetheless, the pre-training of these teachers entails a completely different computation pipeline~\cite{maskfeat} and often additional data~\cite{wei2022mvp}, complicating its practical use.
 Another group as in~\cref{fig:randomteacher} works with \textbf{\textit{random teacher}} in dispense with pre-trained ones.
 Starting from randomness, the teachers in iBOT~\cite{zhou2021ibot} and data2vec~\cite{baevski2022data2vec}, however, are bootstrapped from the student typically with $m\in$ (0, 1), \eg, 0.9998 as in~\cite{baevski2022data2vec}.
 Although bootstrap induces improving quality of the teacher's representation, the pipeline is plagued by its optimization instability and sensitivity towards hyper-parameters.
 We note that MAE uses identity mapping of pixels as the target, which is observed to function similarly as a fixed random teacher with $m$ = 1, as shown in \cref{ap:pixel}.
 Despite its simplicity, such practice eludes synergy between the teacher and the student.
-Comparatively, \ourmethod suits both random teacher (our default as in \cref{sec:exp,sec:biggert}) and pre-trained teacher (\cref{sec:datarichert}), and is with $m$ = 0 for every breakpoint and $m$ = 1 otherwise.
+Comparatively, \ourmethod is with $m$ = 0 for every breakpoint and $m$ = 1 otherwise.